jyKnot/Jill_Wynott_Porfolio_Site/README.md

 ## A Note on Scrollytelling
 This project experiments with a lightweight version of scrollytelling—a narrative format triggered by scroll behavior—to guide the user through the portfolio in a more engaging way.

+## Known Issue
+There is a bug where the selected theme does not stay active when switching between pages.
+The site retains aspects of a different theme.

 ## License
 This project is open-source.
 You are free to view, share, and adapt the code with attribution.